Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Oozing acid swirls tightly around you as you focus your magic completely upon your own defense as you retaliate against those who would strike you.
 Gain 6 + Presence absorption.
 The first time that you lose life before the start of your next turn, explode in a shower of acid.
-Make an Agility attack against all other creatures within 10 feet of you.
+Make an Agility attack against all other creatures within 2 tiles of you.
 Apply one stack of blinded if you hit.

 If you have at least 4 stacks of corrosive exposure, the absorption gained increases to 10 + Presence.
 In addition, you cannot spend movement and are immune to forced movement until the end of your next turn.